 Q: Does my student need administrator rights on the laptop?

 A: Grade 5 students use school-owned laptops and do not have administrator rights on the laptop.
-Concordia uses a Mobile Device Management system to maintain software on G6-8 student laptops and we strongly recommend that Grade 5 through Grade 8 students not be given admin rights on the laptop.
+Concordia uses a Mobile Device Management system to maintain software on G6-8 student laptops and we strongly recommend that Grade 6 through Grade 8 students not be given admin rights on the laptop.
 Instead, parents of these students should create an Administrator account for themselves on the laptop.
 In contrast, Grade 9 to Grade 12 students commonly have an administrator account on the laptop.

 Q: How do we create an Apple ID for our student?